listfold/mousetail/README.md

            "run",
            "python",
            "-m",
-           "ankimcp.mcp.stdio_server"
+           "mousetail.mcp.stdio_server"
          ],
-         "cwd": "/absolute/path/to/ankimcp"
+         "cwd": "/absolute/path/to/mousetail"
        }
      }
    }
    ```

-   Replace `/absolute/path/to/ankimcp` with the actual path to this directory.
+   Replace `/absolute/path/to/mousetail` with the actual path to this directory.

 3. **Restart Claude Desktop**